-Diplomatic cavalry rides in to climate talks to resolve gaps
+Climate talks struggle with gap between rich, poor nations

-GLASGOW, Scotland (AP) — With large rifts in key issues remaining as the United Nations climate talks tick down to a Friday deadline, it’s time for the diplomatic cavalry to ride in.
+GLASGOW, Scotland (AP) — Large rifts remain as United Nations climate talks tick down to a Friday deadline.
+A lot of the divide comes down to money, which nations have it and which do not.
+So it’s time for the diplomatic cavalry to ride in.

 The two-week climate conference in Glasgow first saw heads of government talking about how curbing global warming is a fight for survival.
 The leaders focused on big pictures, not the intricate wording crucial to negotiations.
 Then, for about a week, the technocratic negotiations focused on those key details, getting some things done but not resolving the really sticky situations.